 https://docs.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-hybrid-key-trust-dirsync

-In my lab environment I still had a running Azure AD Connect setup and therefore I will first check if device registration is still configured as it is a prerequisite to set up Windows Hello for Business.
+In my lab environment I have a running Azure AD Connect setup and therefore I will first check if device registration is already configured as it is a prerequisite to set up Windows Hello for Business.

 You will also find in my following post about how to configure Hybrid Azure AD join, the steps which will also enables the device registration.